-I will not be taking up and commenting on drafts, though I will make sure you have a complete draft; your peers will truly be your colleagues in this respect.
-However, if you would like me to look over a draft and comment, you are welcome to meet with me during online office hours, make an appointment, or set up a time for a phone call or Zoom chat.
+I will not be editing drafts, though I will make some comments and make sure you have a complete draft; your peers will truly be your colleagues in this respect.
+However, if you would like me to look over a draft and comment, you are welcome to meet with me during online office hours, make an appointment, or set up a time for a Zoom chat.